Notice period for temporary agency workers: everything about your rights upon dismissal and termination of the temporary employment contract

 1. Gather relevant documents

-2. Schedule a no-obligation intake meeting
+2. Schedule a no-obligation initial consultation

 3. Get immediate insight into your rights